-When God created Adam and Eve he told them to rule over the earth, not each other.
+After God made Adam and Eve he told them to rule over the earth, NOT each other (Genesis 1:26)!.

 Moses was sent by God to the elders of Israel while they were slaves in Egypt.
 The children of Israel were organized within their tribes and had seventy elders representing them - and had such an arrangement years later (Exodus 24, Ezekiel 14, 20).
-Moses eventually appointed people to be over groups of 10, 50, 100, etc. others for a reason.
+Moses eventually appointed people to be over groups of 10, 50, 100, etc. people (the church in the wilderness).
 Did he do the selection all by himself?
 No. The people recommended those who they thought were wise and Moses officially appointed them.

 Some believe that the the rebellion of Korah, delineated in Numbers 16, concerned a group of people who refused to place themselves under the government Moses set up.
 This is not true.
 Their rebelliousness stemmed from certain Levites questioning why God had given Aaron a position above them.
 Moses' comments regarding this uprising are in Numbers 16.

-God destroyed Korah and those who followed him.
+God destroyed Korah and those who followed him (Jude 10-11).

 Deacons in the New Testament

-"Then the twelve summoned the multitude of the disciples and said, 'It is not desirable that we should leave the word of God and serve tables.
-Therefore, brethren, seek out FROM AMONG YOU seven men of good reputation, full of the Holy Spirit and wisdom, whom we may appoint over this business'" (Acts 2:2-4)
+2 So the Twelve called together the general body of the disciples and said, “It does not seem fitting that we Apostles should neglect the delivery of God’s Message and minister at tables.
+3 Therefore, brethren, pick out from among yourselves seven men of good repute, full of the Spirit and of wisdom, and we will appoint them to undertake this duty.
+(Acts 6)

 Lording it over the CHURCH